Rustic Spanish bread (Pan Rustico)

 Mix with a wooden spoon and then with your hands until the mixture comes together and forms a slightly lumpy and sticky dough.
 If the dough feels a little dry, add another tablespoon or two of water.

 Transfer the dough to a work surface and knead for a good 10 minutes until it’s smooth and elastic.
 As you knead, push the dough away from you with the heel of your hand to stretch it as long as possible, then fold it back towards you.
 This will help strengthen the flour and trap air bubbles inside the loaf.
 Resist the temptation to add too much extra flour as it could make the dough dry.
 You should feel the dough change in texture as you work, so don’t be afraid to be fairly robust with your stretching and folding.
-Put the dough in an oiled mixing bowl, cover it loosely with oiled cling film and leave it to rise for about an hour or until it has doubled in size.
+Put the dough in an oiled mixing bowl, cover it loosely with oiled cling film or an upside-down, oiled plate, and leave it to rise for about an hour or until it has doubled in size.

 Line a baking tray with parchment and dust with flour.

 Loosen the dough with a spatula and tip it on to the baking tray.
 Stretch the dough very gently until it’s about 30cm/12in long, then fold it in half and stretch again.
 Do the same thing twice more.
 This should help to give the dough a more holey texture.